Amicus/end-dash/docs/collection.md

 $('body').html(template.el);
 ```

-There you go!
+There you go.

-On your page:
+Displayed on your page will be:

 ```
 The name is Bond, James Bond